zeitgeistpm/documentation/docs/learn/court.md

 2^(appeal_number) * 31 + 2^(appeal_number) - 1
 ```

-Assume one specific court case is in the last appeal round (3).
+Assume one specific court case is in the last appeal round (`3`).
 The number of
-randomly selected draw weights for jurors and delegators is 255, and, therefore,
+randomly selected draw weights for jurors and delegators is `255`, and, therefore,
-the amount of requested ZTG is 127,500 ZTG.
+the amount of requested ZTG is `127,500 ZTG`.

 $$
 2^3 \cdot 31 + 2^3 - 1 = 255.